googlefonts/how-to-hint-complex-script-variable-fonts/README.md

 When adding new hinting code from scratch, or when editing the output from the Autohinter, choose the option under `Display > Options > VTT Attributes` > **Show CVT numbers.**

 When new cvt’s are added, the cvt numbers will be shown graphically in the main window.
 As you progress through hinting the glyph set, showing cvt numbers allows for easier visual proofing of the hinted glyphs in the Main Window, for example to quickly determine whether the correct cvt’s are used for heights.

-**Notes on Character Group information and adding new cvt’s**

-Each glyph in a font has Character group information associated with it.
-The character group tells VTT which group of values to use from the Control Value Table.
-When hinting complex fonts, such as Devanagari, the Character group information is usually listed as ‘Other’. _(The Character group information is listed at the top of the Main Window, after the Unicode Value for the glyph.
-The categories are UpperCase, LowerCase, Figure, Reserved 1,2 & 3, Anygroup, Other)._

-The VTT Autohinter generates cvt’s for the Other group.
-When hinting a glyph from scratch using the Visual Hinting tools, VTT uses the character group information to pick cvt’s YAnchors for example.
-When the character group is set to ‘Other’, VTT will look for the cvt’s defined as ‘Other’ in the cvt table, and will add these automatically.
-To avoid this happening, you can change the character group information for the glyph you are hinting to ‘Anygroup’.

-**To change the character group information of the current glyph**

-`Edit > Change char group` or press ctrl + U, until ‘Anygroup’ is listed, then choose File and save.

-When the Character Group info is set to ‘Anygroup’, and saved, adding the YAnchor Hinting commands for the Devanagari heights, via the graphical hinting tools, will generate a Yanchor with no cvt associated with it.
-You can then manually add references to the correct Devanagari cvt’s, compile and save.
-The alternative to this approach is to let VTT choose a cvt.
-You must then remember to change that cvt reference to use the correct custom script specific cvt you have created in the cvt table, such as the ones we created above for the Devanagari font.

 ## Hinting Devanagari letter DdA (Unicode+0921)